How to Use the START/STOPP Criteria for Medication Reconciliation and Deprescribing in Hospice Care: 10 Case Studies

 Case Study 1: A 78-year-old woman with advanced ovarian cancer and multiple comorbidities

-Meet Mrs. A, a 78-year-old woman who was admitted to hospice care with advanced ovarian cancer and multiple comorbidities, including hypertension, , osteoporosis, and depression.
+Meet Mrs. A, a 78-year-old woman who was admitted to hospice care with advanced ovarian cancer and multiple comorbidities, including hypertension, diabetes, osteoporosis, and depression.
 She has a prognosis of less than 6 months to live, and her main goal of care is to be comfortable and pain-free.

 Her current medication list includes: